CodePath-Project404/Dating_Project_2021/README.md

 - [x] Users can sign up to create a new account using Parse authentication.
 - [x] Users can log in and log out of their account.
 - [x] Users can take a photo, add a caption, and post it to "couple".
+- [x] Users can like each others post and be added to a Like class.

 ## Video Walkthrough